-- 195. Subregulation 88ZE(1) specifies that a permission may be granted subject to any conditions which are appropriate to the attainment of the objects of the Act.
-Without limiting subregulation 88ZE(1), subregulation 88ZE(2) lists specific types of conditions which a permission may be subject to.
-Some examples of common types of permission conditions are: - submission of a plan for the Authority's approval (see section on Management plans and section on a.
-Decommissioning and Removal within the Guidelines on fixed facilities. - agreements and undertakings with the Authority (see section on Deeds) b. - security such as a bond (see section on Bonds) c. - indemnities and insurances (see section on Indemnities and insurances) d. - specified monitoring and auditing activities e. - f. cost recovery for Managing Agency inspections and supervision - financial contributions (such as monetary offsets) to assist with protecting or rehabilitating the g.
-Marine Park.
-Financial contributions may arise from commitments made by the permission holder through an expression of interest process for a special permission. - Permit conditions should be designed and tailored to reflect the project risk and proposed activities.
+- 195. Section 117(1) specifies that a permission may be granted subject to any conditions which are appropriate to the attainment of the objects of the Act.
+Without limiting section 117(1), section 117(2) lists specific types of conditions which a permission may be subject to.
+Some examples of common types of permission conditions are: - a. submission of a plan for the Authority's approval (see section on Management plans and section on Decommissioning and Removal within the Guidelines on fixed facilities. - b. agreements and undertakings with the Authority (see section on Deeds) - c. security such as a bond (see section on Bonds) - d. indemnities and insurances (see section on Indemnities and insurances) - e. specified monitoring and auditing activities - f. cost recovery for the Authority inspections and supervision - g. financial contributions (such as monetary offsets) to assist with protecting or rehabilitating the Marine Park.
+Financial contributions may arise from commitments made by the permission holder through an expression of interest process for a special permission. - 196.
+Permit conditions should be designed and tailored to reflect the project risk and proposed activities.
 Permit conditions are usually placed on the permission if the assessment has identified a residual risk that needs further mitigation, management or monitoring. - 197.
 Where possible, permit conditions should not duplicate a requirement that is already in legislation, unless it is required to provide complementary management, such as where QPWS has no equivalent legislation. - 198.
-Each permit condition typically has four elements: - what action must be taken (or not taken) a. - b. by whom - at what time, and C. - d to what standard. - 199.
-To the greatest extent possible, the Authority's conditions seek to harmonise with conditions set by other regulatory agencies, such as Queensland agencies or the Commonwealth Department of the Environment and Energy.
-This does not mean that the Authority's conditions will be identical, but rather that the Authority will avoid conflicts where possible and use similar language, timelines and indicators where appropriate.
+Each permit condition typically has four elements: - a. what action must be taken (or not taken) - b. by whom - c. at what time, and - d. to what standard. - 199.
+To the greatest extent possible, the Authority conditions seek to harmonise with conditions set by other regulatory agencies, such as Queensland agencies or the Commonwealth Department of the Environment and Energy.
+This does not mean that the Authority conditions will be identical, but rather that the Authority will avoid conflicts where possible and use similar language, timelines and indicators where appropriate.
 This is achieved by engaging with other agencies throughout the assessment process.
 This also ensures proper and orderly management of the Marine Park.